kubernetes-sigs/lws/keps/238-controller-revision/README.md

 -->

 ##### Unit tests
-- Test controller revision implemenation functions
+- Test controller revision implementation functions
 <!--
 In principle every added code should have complete unit test coverage, so providing the exact set of tests will not bring additional value.